darinjswilliams/mobile-flashcards/README.md

 ├── utils
 │   ├── api.js  # Sets up AsyncStorage
 │   └── colors  # Add additional colos
-│   └── helpers # defines notificaiton
-└── Root
+│   └── helpers # Defines notification logic if user has not completed at least one Quiz for that day └── Root
     ├── actions
     │   ├── index.js